-VIII Fourth Report on the economy of the sea (Unioncamere, 2019);
+- VIII Fourth Report on the economy of the sea (Unioncamere, 2019); - VI Report on the economy of the sea (CENSIS, 2019).

 Furthermore, the National Research Program 2014-2020 identifies 12 Areas of specialization of skills - including Blue Growth - around which to structure national policies and effective instruments in terms of impact on the social and economic development of the country.